 Is there anything else I can do??

-I am learning Spanish and I realized that teacher accounts were great but weren’t enough to keep me going.
+Since I am learning Spanish, I realized that teacher accounts were great but weren’t enough to keep me going.
 So, I went in the search explore part of Instagram and started looking hashtags with the word Spain in it.
 That is how I followed Spanish accounts that talk about going to Spain, which is what I hope to do and these will keep me inspired.
 Plus, I also get exposed to Spanish in other contexts.
 Tiny things always add up to something bigger.
 So, even if I don’t have time to crack those verb tenses, or that grammar book, I do have time for IG and that exposes me to tiny moments of native content.
 Make sure you check out the comments on videos/pictures because they provide a lot of interesting language tips.
 Similarly, if you’re learning Italian or you probably are in love with the country, what better way to keep you motivated in your studies than to follow accounts that showcase Italy??
 Start with classic accounts such as IgersRome and IgersItalia and then you’ll quickly find more account suggestions on the IG App.

 Join a community and share your passion: